mechabecca94/Tanks-Tutorial/README.md

 ## February 25 (1) ##
 <img src= "https://i.imgur.com/ACE7imv.jpg" height="300" width="500">
-<i>I was supposed to upload this on the 23rd and forgot so apologies for the incoming double post;</i>

 For this prototype I spent a lot more time sketching than I did the first.
 I think it is because of the highly space dependent nature of the thing, where I am essentially remaking the game map instead of recycling the old one's model.
 Since it takes me a while to orient things in Unity as a newbie, it also helps to see if I like something on paper first.